Updated 3 weeks ago

 Canadian Solar was founded in 2001 by Dr. Shawn Qu, making it a relatively old solar manufacturer.
 It has since grown to employ thousands of people on several continents.
 The company is partially vertically integrated, meaning they not only make solar panels (also called ‘modules’), but also produce some of the raw silicon ingots, wafers, and solar cells that go into those panels.

-Here’s a video of SolarReviews CEO Andy Sendy discussing how Canadian Solar fared in our ranking of the top solar panel brands:
+Here’s a video of SolarReviews CEO Andy Sendy discussing his thoughts on Canadian Solar:

 Best Canadian Solar modules